llRedXll/gimmi/README.md

 **Gimmi** eliminates the stress of gift-giving by allowing users to create detailed wishlists and share them with friends ("Peeps").
 Helping you find the perfect gift every time.
 Because gifting should be a Gimmi.
 Friends can view each other's lists and "claim" items to prevent duplicate gifts, ensuring every present is a perfect surprise.

-Built with a Modern React stack and Supabase, it features real-time interactions, a beautiful glassmorphism UI, and fun social elements like confetti celebrations when claiming gifts.
+Built with a Modern React stack and Supabase, it features real-time interactions, a beautiful glassmorphism UI, a new customized Landing Page, and fun social elements like confetti celebrations when claiming gifts.

 ## ✨ Features

+- **🚀 Guest Mode**: Start building your wishlist immediately without signing up.
 - **📝 Smart Wishlists**: Add items with images, links, price ranges, and priority levels.
+- **🔐 Email Authentication**: Simple Sign Up/Sign In to save your data and access social features.
-- **👀 Social Discovery**: Connect with "Peeps" to view their profiles and wishlists.
+- **👀 Social Discovery & Friends**: Add friends by username to "My Peeps" to view their profiles.
 - **🎁 Gift Claiming System**: Mark items as "Claimed" on friends' lists (visible to everyone except the recipient!) to coordinate who buys what.
 - **👤 Detailed Profiles**: Share your clothing sizes, interests, disadvantages (dislikes), and birthday.
 - **🎉 Interactive UI**: Enjoy a polished experience with glassmorphism design, smooth transitions, and confetti effects.
-- **🔐 Secure Authentication**: Easy sign-in with Google via Supabase Auth.

 ## 🛠️ Tech Stack